-The input to the recipe fors\zeropoint is, besides the master calibration frames produced earlier, one photometric standard star field exposure, one or two photometric standard star catalogs (see Section 7.2, page 54), and a photometric table carrying appropriate atmospheric absorbtion coefficients, color terms and expected zeropoints appropriate for the instrument setting (see Section 7.1, page 53).
-The reduced exposure, the list of detected and identified sources, and a computed zeropoint will be produced.
+The input to the recipe fors\zeropoint is, besides the master calibration frames produced earlier, one photometric standard star field exposure, one or two photometric standard star catalogs (see Section 7.2, page 53), and a photometric table carrying appropriate atmospheric absorbtion coefficients, color terms and expected zeropoints appropriate for the instrument setting (see Section 7.1, page 52).
+The reduced exposure, the list of detected and identified sources, a background map, and a computed zeropoint will be produced.